tagion/tagion/documents/architecture/Transcript.md

 Input:
   - Receives an Epoch list contaning ordered events from the [Epoch Creator](/documents/architecture/EpochCreator.md).
+  - Receives all Draft outputs archives from the [TVM](/documents/architecture/TVM.md).

 Request:
-  - Request to all the inputs and draft outputs archives from the TVM.
+  - Request to all the inputs archives from the [DART](/documents/architecture/DART.md).

 Output:
   - A DART-recorder is sent to the [DART](/documents/architecture/DART.md)

-The acceptance criteria specification can be found in [Transcript_services](/bdd/tagion/testbench/services/ContractInterface_service.md).
+;; The acceptance criteria specification can be found in [Transcript_services](/bdd/tagion/testbench/services/ContractInterface_service.md).

 ```mermaid
 sequenceDiagram